WaterDefenders make significant progress reining in Proposed Desired Future Conditions

 After a major victory for conservation and consideration of domestic/livestock wells and surface waters by Lost Pines GCD Board (see below), the Groundwater Management Area 12 (GMA-12) representatives voted against Lost Pines’ request at the November 12th meeting.

 With the recent victory in hand, WaterDefenders went to the November 12th meeting hoping that all the member districts of GMA-12 would accept the “reasonable” actions taken by Lost Pines.
 However, we ended up with a decision by GMA-12 representatives that is a compromise.

 General Manager, Jim Totten, made a motion to accept a pumping file [Scenario S-20] which would results in a new DFC of 183 feet average drawdown and about 30,300 acre-feet per year of pumping in the Simsboro formation for Lost Pines GCD.
 While the motion was seconded by Post Oak Savannah GCD, it failed on 2-3 vote, yay-nay.

 A second motion was made to accept a pumping file [S-19] which results in a new DFC of 240 feet average drawdown, and about 82,800 acre-feet per year (AFY) of pumping in the Simsboro formation for Lost Pines GCD.
 This motion passed 4-1, yay-nay.

 However, this is a significant victory for WaterDefenders, stakeholders, landowners and surface waters in Lost Pines District.
-The vote by GMA-12 leaves us substantially ahead when compared to the Scenario S-12 that was initially proposed for the DFCs in GMA-12 and Lost Pines GCD.
-Scenario S-12 would have resulted in a DFC with 313 feet average drawdown and about 123,000 acre-feet per year (AFY) of pumping in the Simsboro aquifer.
+Overall, this leaves us substantially ahead when compared to the Scenario S-12 that was initially proposed.
+The reductions gained through WaterDefender efforts will result in a 54% reduction in pumping from the originally proposed DFC, and a 31% reduction in drawdown from the originally proposed DFC.